 We're working to transform how we light our world.
-Lighting accounts for nearly 6% of global CO2 greenhouse gas emissions, or 1,900 million tons of CO2 per year—which is the equivalent of CO2 emissions from 70% of the world’s passenger vehicles.
-We can make a considerable dent in carbon emissions if we make lighting more energy efficient.
+Lighting accounts for nearly 6% of global CO2 greenhouse gas emissions, or 1,900 million tons of CO2 per year— the equivalent of CO2 emissions from 70% of the world’s passenger vehicles.
+By making lighting more energy efficient we can make a significant dent in carbon emissions.

 To find out more about our LED work please email us at email@example.com